Seena-02/titan-providence/README.md

 ## 5. Use the Coral USB Accelerator(Increase TensorFlow Lite FPS!)

 If you're working on a desktop or laptop PC, feel free to skip this step.
 However, if your intention is to deploy this on a Raspberry Pi, please continue below.
 A Coral USB Accelerator can be purchased [here](https://coral.ai/products/accelerator/).
+During our testing, we observed a 3x increase in frames per second (FPS).

 Begin by issuing the following.